-As the buddy is exiting the building, the buddy should determine if it is safe to enter the person with disabilities room or space.
+As the buddy is exiting the building, the buddy should determine if it is safe to enter the Person With Disabilities room or space.
 If it is safe:

 - Identify yourself - Announce the type of emergency if the person is not aware of the need to evacuate. - Offer assistance.
-For visually impaired, offer your arm for guidance, and tell the person where you are going, obstacles you encounter. - When you reach safety, ask if further help is needed. - Notify DPS that you have assisted a person with disabilities, and where they are located. - Notify First Responders and DPS if you are not able to assist the person.
+For visually impaired, offer your arm for guidance, and tell the person where you are going, obstacles you encounter. - When you reach safety, ask if further help is needed. - Notify DPS that you've assisted the person with disabilities and where they are located. - Notify First Responders and DPS if you are not able to assist the person.